St. Paul private colleges fret over $15 minimum wage for work-study students

 Still, for students, the possibility of a higher wage is enticing.

-Linnea Henrikson, a freshman at Macalester, earns $10 an hour at her work-study job at the campus library, which is capped at less than 9 hours a week.
-She said she hasn’t heard any discussion about how the college might pay for a student wage hike, but making $15 an hour “would be great.”
+Linnea Henrikson, a freshman at Macalester, earns $10 an hour at her work-study job at the campus library, and works less than 9 hours a week.
+She said she hasn't heard any discussion about how the college might pay for a student wage hike, but making $15 an hour "would be great."

 "I would love to have that," she said.
 "As a student, it would help pay for everything."